reveal-co/hiring/backend/README.md

 ## Building a Partnership Suggestion service for Reveal Companies

-To leverage Reveal platform, Companies need to be connected with Partners.
-In this exercise you will build a service to suggest new partners to existing companies.
+The goal of this exercise is to create a workflow to suggest relevant companies that already use Reveal to any new joining companies.
-For any new company, we will retrieve the list of companies we could suggest as partners.
-Once computed, we will store those suggested partners in a database and schedule a sequence of emails to notify users that we found potential partners for them.
-Users can accept or decline those suggestions and from the moment they performed one of these actions we should stop sending them emails mentioning the suggestion.
+This will be done by scheduling a sequence of emails containing suggested partners that a user can approve or dismiss.

 To implement that we will follow the **[Ports & Adapters Architecture](https://medium.com/idealo-tech-blog/hexagonal-ports-adapters-architecture-e3617bcf00a0)**
 You will build the **domain logic** of of the Suggestions Service.